 For many years, the book of Leviticus to me seemed to be an impenetrable mystery.
-What could possibly be the connection between this Reform Jewish kid from the St. Louis suburbs and the Priestly Law - the precepts of Tabernacle worship and the requirements of the priesthood - on which Vayikra (Leviticus) focuses.
+What could possibly be the connection between this Reform Jewish kid from the St. Louis suburbs and the Priestly Law - the precepts of Tabernacle worship and the requirements of the priesthood - on which Vayikra (Leviticus) focuses?
 What I have begun to discover during my years of study and particularly now as I engage in this project, which gives me the privilege to interact the the weekly Torah portions, is that Leviticus is far more than just an challenging set of rules and regulations regarding priestly clothing and the proper way by which to ritually slaughter an animal for God.
-Viyakra, if we pay close attention, also instructs us in how to create a meaningful relationship with God, what God expects from us, and what we can expect from God in return.
+Vayikra, if we pay close attention, also instructs us in how to create a meaningful relationship with God, what God expects from us, and what we can expect from God in return.

 We see a beautiful example of this in this week’s portion, Parashat Tzav.
 The portion instructs the Israelites how to properly carry out many different types of sacrifices.
 The first is the korban olah, a burnt offering.
 “Command Aaron and his sons thus: This is the ritual of the burnt offering: The burnt offering itself shall remain where it is burned upon the altar all night until morning, while the fire on the altar is kept going on it.”
 (Leviticus 6:2)